How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 Step 5: After selecting the desired content and output location, click the "Make MKV" button to start copying the DVD to computer.

-Copy DVD to Computer with Freemake Video Converter
+How to Copy DVD to Computer with Freemake Video Converter

 Freemake Video Converter enables you to copy DVDs to your computer, another DVD, or even a USB drive.
 It offers a variety of output formats (over 15 backup formats) to choose from and supports features such as cutting, cropping, and adding subtitles to your video.
 However, please note that the free version includes a prominent watermark on the output, as highlighted by a TechRadar review, and some advanced DVD copy protections and partially protected discs may not be supported.